TREVOR's Blog

 YAY!
 Thanks Sherrie!

-See those two bumps in the center of the map above just north of the two buildings?
-That's the mountain of dirt I'm digging into and importing to our back yard!
-So far, I've taken what would look like about half a millimeter off the east end of the bump on the right.
-(BTW: That white slanty line of stuff to the left of the dirt piles is 5 huge rocks, each about the size of a VW Bug!)
+See those that bump in the skyview above just north of the house?
+That's the HUGE mountain of dirt I'm digging into and importing to our back yard!
+So far, I've taken what would look here like about half a millimeter off that bump.

 Saturday, March 27, 2010